 Sangria: While more commonly associated with summer, many stalls serve a festive version of this wine-based drink infused with seasonal fruits and spices.
 It’s a refreshing counterpoint to some of the richer festive foods.

-Hot chocolate: Thick and creamy, this beverage is perfect for dipping churros into.
+Hot chocolate: Thick and creamy, this beverage is perfect for dipping churros.
 Its velvety consistency sets it apart from the usual cocoa drinks you might be accustomed to.

 Valencian Ceramics: Valencia is renowned for its ceramic tradition, and the market is no exception.
 You can find beautifully crafted pieces, from decorative plates to intricate figurines, each reflecting the region’s artistic prowess.
 Many of these items carry traditional designs, making them authentic souvenirs.